-136 N Dougherty Street, Black Mountain, NC, United States
+136 N Dougherty Street, Black Mountain, North Carolina, United States

 The North Carolina Arboretum in Asheville is a 434-acre public garden owned by the University of North Carolina.
 Filled with over 65 acres of special, cultivated gardens and more than 10 miles of forested walking trails, the North Carolina Arboretum is a special place for all to visit.
-The park features several different types of gardens including the Blue Ridge Quilt Garden, the National Native Azalea Repository, and a unique Stream Garden.
+The park features several different types of gardens including the Quilt Garden, the National Native Azalea collection, and a unique bonsai garden.
 Children are entertained through a rotating science program that provides educational, fun activities for children.
 This Asheville NC Attraction is a very popular spot, and a must stop for those that love gardening and the outdoors.

 The historic Biltmore Estate in Asheville is probably Asheville’s best known attraction.
 It is difficult to see all of the wonders and beauty at the Biltmore Estate in Asheville when just visiting for the day.
 This sprawling estate has been hailed as America’s only castle, fascinating tourists and visitors for many years.
 When visiting Biltmore Estate, you can view several rooms of the house which have been superbly preserved, tour the award winning winery, grand Olmstead designed gardens, and the expansive equestrian stables.
 The Biltmore House is especially gorgeous during the holiday season as it is exquisitely decorated to celebrate holiday events.